saeid-p/mongodb-node/README.md

-# mongodb-node
+# MongoDB and Node.js Practice
-Practice app in node to work with mongodb.
+Practice app in node to work with MongoDB.